Start Your Michigan LLC in just a Few Minutes

 A basic filing fee of $50 must be included with your filing.
 Expedited requests can cost as little as $50.
 Some rush fees cost hundreds of dollars.
 One-hour service, for example, costs $1000.

 You’ll need to add the Expedited Service Request form to your LLC application if you go this route.
 Michigan provides 24-hour and same day services.
-Review the expedite form itself to get the latest rush frees. https://www.michigan.gov/documents/lara/272_08-15_527662_7.pdf
+Review the Expedited Service Request form itself to get the latest rush frees.

-You must submit the correct type of form to the state.
-There are two.
-Form CSCL/CD700 establishes a general domestic liability company.
-Companies that will provide specific services may need to use a different form.
-Some must submit form BCS/CD 701.
+Some must also submit form BCS/CD 701.
 Osteopathic physicians, doctors of divinity, surgeons, and attorneys use form BCS/CD 701, according to the state of Michigan.
-Consult with a professional if you have any doubt about which form to use.
-There are a few other form variations for specific types of situations.
+Consult with the professional team at LLC Formations if you have any doubt about which form to use from the Secretary of State website.
+There are a few other form variations on the website for specific types of situations.

 Below is a list of the most common forms needed to complete establishing an LLC.